funollet/vmbootstrap/README.markdown

 Grub on the MBR.

-So, if we have a VG called 'host' and the new machine is called 'guest', there will be two LV on the host:
+So, if we have a VG called 'host' and the new machine is called 'guest', there will be three LV on the host:

     /dev/host/guest-boot
     /dev/host/guest-root
+    /dev/host/guest-swap

 Guest's /etc/fstab will look like this:

     /dev/vda1   /boot   ext3   defaults   0 0
     /dev/vdb    /root   ext3   defaults   0 0
+    /dev/vdc    none    swap   sw         0 0

 Network and default values